 Step 3: Measure the Temperature of the Water

-Washing clothes in extremely hot water could alter the texture of your baby’s clothes, and cause rips and tears on them.
+Washing clothes in extremely hot water could prevent you from keeping your baby’s clothes soft.
+It could also cause rips and tears on them.
 It could also burn your hands which is why we suggest you check the temperature of the water before washing your baby’s clothes.
 It should be between 30c and 40c degrees.

 Step 4: Soak Before and After Wash

 Bacteria can build up before a wash, this is why we recommend soaking your baby’s clothes in hot water before a wash for 30 minutes and again soaking in warm water after the wash.
 This will ensure that most of the bacteria on baby clothes is eliminated.

 Our experience has taught us that using regular detergents could harm your baby’s skin and cause allergic reactions and rashes.
 This is why a liquid detergent like Surf Excel Easy Wash Liquid that is eco-friendly and free of harmful chemicals must be used while washing your baby’s clothes.